DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 * a high quality training programme based on the [early career framework](https://www.gov.uk/government/publications/early-career-framework)
 * a mentor who will give you guidance and support

-The term early career teacher (ECT) replaces newly qualified teacher (NQT).
+The term early career teacher (ECT) replaced newly qualified teacher (NQT).

 ## Career progression